You can find answers to all your questions about forex, tools, trading with Trust Capital and more here.

 *See Account Opening FAQ's – Question 3

-Along with daily and monthly statements, Trust Capital TC offers the Metatrader, which provides each client with a wide range of trading tools, including technical analysis and charting, real-time news feeds, real-time profit and loss analysis.
-Trust Capital TC’s market professionals also provide daily pre-EU and pre-US daily report.
+Along with daily and monthly statements, Trust Capital offers the Metatrader, which provides each client with a wide range of trading tools, including technical analysis and charting, real-time news feeds, real-time profit and loss analysis.
+Trust Capital’s market professionals also provide daily pre-EU and pre-US daily report.